Living in the UK

 - Don’t travel with too many pieces of expensive technology and don’t flaunt them when you’re out and about in public.

-- It is best not to carry large amounts of cash with you and you can speak to MPW about helping you set up a bank account or a float account if a regular bank account isn’t possible.
+- It is best not to carry large amounts of cash with you.
+You can speak to eithr your college staff or our accommodation teams for advice on setting up a UK bank account.

 - Try to make sure someone responsible knows where you’re going if you’re going to go out alone.